andyaiken/skirmish/static/media/team.55b55f66689fc9db8026.md

 This page is where you'll find your heroes.

-When you start a campaign, you'll see that you have several blank hero cards: click on them to create your heroes.

 ## Building a Hero

 Building a hero is simple, and has only three steps: